InfuseAI/primehub-site/docs/quickstart/build-image.md

     (Due to base image is `Ubuntu` base, `APT` is its package management tool.)

+9. **(Admin Portal > Images)** Set `Global`; otherwise specify groups by `Edit Groups`.
-9. Click `Create` to save the custom image spec.
+10. Click `Confirm` to start the building.

-10. Once building is started, click `Image building in progress` to check the build details and log.
+11. When building is started, click `Image building in progress` to check the build details and log.

 ![](assets/group-image-building.png)

-11. Once the building finishes successfully, there is no triangular exclamation mark as a postfix to the image name.
+12. Once the building finishes successfully, there is no triangular exclamation mark as a postfix to the image name.
 The image is added automatically and becomes available from image selection.
 Anytime we can click `View build details` to check the specification.

 ![](assets/group-image-built.png)